Utah helped lead the nation in advocating for women’s rights.

 Public School Curriculum Module

-Better Days 2020 is developing curriculum devoted to introducing K-12 students to Utah's role in women's suffrage, specifically focusing on grades 4 and 7 (Utah Studies) and grades 5 and 8 (U.S. History).
+Better Days 2020 is developing curriculum devoted to introducing K-12 students to Utah's role in women's voting rights from 1870 to the present day, specifically focusing on grades 4 and 7 (Utah Studies) and grades 5 and 11 (U.S. History).
 This curriculum, tied to the Utah Core State Standards, will include English language arts connections, adaptations for diverse learners, support for home schooling students, and will focus on developing students' historical literacy and critical thinking skills.
 Classroom materials and online resources will be available for educators and students to access for free via our website.
-In partnership with the Tanner Humanities Center, we will also offer a series of educator workshops focused on Utah’s role in the suffrage movement.
+In partnership with the Tanner Humanities Center, we will also offer a series of educator workshops focused on Utah’s role in obtaining voting rights for all women.

 Downtown Salt Lake City Walking Tour